airborne-commando/Crow/README.md

 >"cat!=health and cat!=video and cat!=political and cat!=shopping and name!='Twitter archived tweets' and name!='Parler archived posts'"

+Use the analysis tool to figure out which site is affecting which user, do a few runs; also manually edit the json files if you must.

 ## Procedure:

 What I usually do is do a dry run and filter stuff out that way, it takes time but it's a bit more accurate with results.
 I also use a username file.